facebookresearch/ParlAI/parlai/agents/ir_baseline/README.md

 # IR Baseline

 This agent is a simple information retrieval baseline.
-IR baselines.
 If `label_candidates` are provided in the task, it simply ranks them according to their similarity to the input message.
 To use TF-IDF similarity, you must build a dictionary and "train" on the train set first.
 See the examples below for clarification.